-To comply with its statutory and common law duties, the College has arranged insurance against liability for death, injury and/or disease suffered by any of its employees arising out of and in the course of employment, if caused by negligence and/or breach of statutory duty on the part of the College.
+To comply with its statutory and common law duties, the school has arranged insurance against liability for death, injury and/or disease suffered by any of its employees arising out of and in the course of employment, if caused by negligence and/or breach of statutory duty on the part of the school.

-The Latimer Arts College employees agree, as part of their contract of employment, to comply with their individual duties under both the Health and Safety at Work, etc. Act 1974, and the Management of Health and Safety at Work Regulations 1999, and will co-operate with the College to enable it to fulfil its health and safety duties under the Act.
+The Latimer Arts College employees agree, as part of their contract of employment, to comply with their individual duties under both the Health and Safety at Work, etc. Act 1974, and the Management of Health and Safety at Work Regulations 1999 and will co-operate with the school to enable it to fulfil its health and safety duties under the Act.

-In accordance with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013, the College has instituted a system for reporting accidents, diseases and dangerous occurrences to the Health and Safety Executive in addition to its statutory duty to provide an Accident Book.
+In accordance with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013, the school has instituted a system for reporting accidents, diseases and dangerous occurrences to the Health and Safety Executive in addition to its statutory duty to provide an Accident Book.

-The College will comply with its duties towards employees under the Health and Safety at Work, etc. Act 1974, and the Management of Health and Safety at Work Regulations 1999, so far as is reasonably practicable, in order to:
+The school will comply with its duties towards students, employees, visitors and contractors under the Health and Safety at Work, etc. Act 1974, and the Management of Health and Safety at Work Regulations 1999, so far as is reasonably practicable, in order to:

-- Provide and maintain plant and systems of work that are safe and without risks to health, a safe place of work and a safe system of work; - Ensure the safety and absence of risks to health in connection with the use, handling, storage and transport of articles and substances; - Provide such information, instruction, training and supervision as may be necessary to ensure the health and safety at work of its employees; - Make regular risk assessments available to employees; - Take appropriate preventive/protective measures; - Provide employees with health surveillance where necessary; - Appoint competent personnel to secure compliance with statutory duties and to undertake reviews of the policy as necessary.
+- Provide and maintain plant and systems of work that are safe and without risks to health, a safe place of work and a safe system of work. - Ensure the safety and absence of risks to health in connection with the use, handling, storage and transport of articles and substances. - Provide such information, instruction, training and supervision as may be necessary to ensure the health and safety at work of its employees, visitors, contractors and students. - Make regular risk assessments available to affected parties. - Take appropriate preventive/protective measures. - Provide employees with health surveillance where necessary. - Appoint competent personnel to secure compliance with statutory duties and to undertake reviews of the policy as necessary.